anfederman/breadcrumb_learn/breadcrumb/basic_usage/running_breadcrumb.md

 Once robot is on the STOP marker, it will wait until **CONTINUE** is pressed on the touchscreen and then continue driving in the direction of the arrow.
 Breadcrumb does not neccesary need to see a next marker from the position on STOP marker.

+To make a system work as intended, set of rules should be followed to prevent undesired behaviour.

+### Set of Rules

+**#1.** Each marker should point in the direction of the next one <br>
+**#2.** TURN markers should be used to change driving direction (In the crossroads) <br>
+**#3.** BIDIRECTIONAL markers should be used for two-way routes, where robot can drive in both directions and not for changing the driving direction.
+In other words, robot should never come sideways to the BIDIRECTIONAL marker, since it may turn in the wrong direction as intended.<br>
+**#4.** GO marker should be used for one-way routes, where robot can drive only in one direction <br>

 To run, type:

   `roslaunch ground_fiducials ground_fiducials.launch`